-2002-2006 Jeep Liberty Front Door Power Window Regulator Repair Kit
+2006-2007 Jeep Liberty Front Door Power Window Regulator Repair Kit

 Thanks very much for purchasing this Steiger Performance window regulator repair kit!
-This kit is primarily designed to work on any Jeep Liberty built prior to February 26, 2006.
-This covers all 2002-2005 Libertys as well as some 2006 and 2007 models.
+This kit is designed to work on the 2007 Liberty as well as some 2006 models - those that were manufactured on or after February 26, 2006.
 (Please visit our web site for complete build date and compatibility information.)
-Part number SP13003 is for the right front window and SP13004 is for the left front window.
-In addition to the repair bracket and this installation guide, you should have received a T-20 Torx tool as well as two small machine screws with two flat washers, one lock washer and one nut each.
+Part number SP13007 is for the right front window and SP13008 is for the left front window.
+In addition to the repair bracket and this installation guide, you should have received a T-20 Torx tool as well as two #3-48 machine screws with two flat washers, one lock washer and one nut each.
 (You only need one of these machine screws but two are included because those parts are small and easy to lose.)